aboyce/aws/specifics/DynamoDB.md

 If your application reads/writes larger items it will consume more capacity units and will cost more.

 When calculating requirements, ensure you round to the nearest whole capacity unit when working it out.
+25 read and 25 write capacity units is the account level free tier.

 ### On Demand Capacity